HEGADE/gdcli/readme.md

 # CLI for google dorks

-This is the command line tool made with pytohn which allows the users to perform Google dorks easily
+This is the command line tool made with python which allows the users to perform Google dorks easily